obsidian-tasks-group/obsidian-tasks/docs/advanced/api.md

 ```

 ## `createTaskLineModal(): Promise<string>;`

+{: .released }
+This method was introduced in Tasks 1.26.0.

-This method opens the Tasks UI and returns the Markdown for the task entered.
+This method opens the Tasks [Create or edit task UI]({{ site.baseurl }}{% link getting-started/create-or-edit-task.md %}) and returns the Markdown for the task entered.
 If data entry is cancelled, an empty string is returned.

 ### Basic usage